georgecctang/gigeco-take-home/README.md

 !["Sign Up"](./docs/signup.png)
 After signing up, users will be directed to the a sample homepage.
 User can logout by clicking on "Logout" link.
 !["Home Page"](./docs/home.png)

+## Getting started
+- Download project folder.
+- Install all dependencies by running `npm install` in the terminal.
+- Start server by running `npm start` in the terminal.